 Citric Acid is the most important organic acid.
-It can be used as an acidifier, as a chelating agent or as a cleaning agent.
-So many uses of citric acid, then we should call it as a multipurpose citric acid.
+It can be used as an acidifier, as a chelating agent, or as a cleaning agent.
+So many uses of citric acid, then we should call it a multipurpose citric acid.

-What comes in your mind when you hear Citric Acid?
-Lemon, lime and oranges are some common fruits.
-The sour taste from citrus fruit leads people thinking that citrus fruit is the source of citric acid.
+What comes to your mind when you hear Citric Acid?
+Lemons, lime, and oranges are some common fruits.
+The sour taste of citrus fruit leads people to think that citrus fruit is a source of citric acid.
 However, the content of citric acid in lemon is just 6%.
 So what are other sources from which we get this multipurpose citric acid?
 Citrus fruits are not the only source of citric acid, whereas we can prepare citric acid from molasses.
 Molasses is the sweet, dark syrupy byproduct made during the extraction of sugar from sugarcane and sugar beets.
-Its availability and relatively low price make it desirable raw material for citric acid production.
+It’s availability and relatively low price make it a desirable raw material for citric acid anhydrous production.

-Solid-state fermentation uses agro industrial residues like fruit waste, rice bran for citric acid production.
+Solid-state fermentation uses agro-industrial residues like fruit waste, and rice bran for citric acid production.
 Aspergillus niger is the most commonly used microorganism in this fermentation.
 The solid substrate is moistened to raise the effectiveness of citric acid production.

 Application of Citric acid

-In food and beverage industry, citric acid is used in pH adjustment to provide uniform acidity.
-It acts as acidulant for jellies and jams.
+In the food and beverage industry, citric acid is used in pH adjustment to provide uniform acidity.
+It acts as an acidulant for jellies and jams.

-In Dairy industry, it acts as emulsifier in ice creams and processed cheese.
+In the Dairy industry, it acts as an emulsifier in ice creams and processed cheese.

 In Pharmaceutical Industry, it acts as effervescent in powders and tablets in combination with bicarbonates.

-It helps in metal cleaning by removing metal oxides from surface of ferrous and non-ferrous metals.
-Also, it is used as a cobuilder with zeolites, mainly in concentrated liquid detergents.
+It helps in metal cleaning by removing metal oxides from the surface of ferrous and non-ferrous metals.
+Also, it is used as a co-builder with zeolites, mainly in concentrated liquid detergents.